ctxcode/css-prefixer/README.md

 # Prefix CSS

 Note: This is just a simple library and wont fix most of the things.
-At the moment it just contains all the prefixes from the MSDN docs and applies does to your CSS.
+At the moment it just contains all the prefixes from the MSDN docs and applies it to your CSS.
 That and adding @keyframes for -webkit-.

 ## Install